 In matchday 35 of LaLiga, Mallorca rescued a vital point against Villarreal (1-1) in a duel marked by the fight for survival.
-The protagonist was visiting goalkeeper Arnau Tenas, who made a terrible mistake before halftime by letting a ball slip away, which Muriqi took advantage of to put the hosts ahead.
+The protagonist was the visiting goalkeeper Arnau Tenas, who made a terrible mistake just before halftime by letting a ball slip away, which Muriqi took advantage of to put the home side ahead.
 However, the goalkeeper redeemed himself in the second half with an exhibition between the posts.

 The double save as a display of technical concentration ๐งค

-From a technical standpoint, Tenas's error in judging a cross highlighted a lack of synchronization between his rush out and the ball's flight.
-But his ability to mentally readjust was remarkable.
-In the second half, his double intervention against Muriqi showed improvement in positioning and timing reading.
+From a technical standpoint, Tenas's error in judging a cross from the flank highlighted a lack of synchronization between his rush out and the ball's trajectory.
+But his mental readjustment ability was remarkable.
+In the second half, his double save against Muriqi showed an improvement in positioning and timing.
 The goalkeeper managed to stay calm, use quick reflexes, and block two consecutive shots, demonstrating that concentration work can correct mistakes in minutes.

 Tenas's rollercoaster, or how to go from villain to hero ๐ข

 Arnau Tenas experienced one of those matches that psychologists call intense and fans call heart-stopping.
 He went from being the man who gifted a goal to the one who saved the draw with textbook saves.
 If he had charged admission for every plot twist, he would have paid off Villarreal's debt.
-In the end, Muriqi left with the feeling of having run into a wall, right after that same wall had crumbled on top of him.
-Football, ladies and gentlemen, is a group therapy session in 90 minutes.
+In the end, Muriqi left feeling he had run into a wall, right after that same wall had collapsed on him.
+Football, ladies and gentlemen, is group therapy in 90 minutes.